AdamTuraj/Hackboard/README.md

 ### Jumpers

-JP1 and JP2 are jumpers that can be soldered/desoldered to achieve certain functionality
+JP1 and JP2 are jumpers that can be soldered/desoldered to achieve certain functionality.

 JP1 must be bridged to enable the addressable LED's.
-JP2 must be left unbridged if the MOSFET is soldered
+JP2 must be left unbridged if the MOSFET is soldered.

-### Flashing Arduino Bootloader
+### Work with Arduino

 > [!NOTE]
 > You must have an STLink to continue.
 They can be bought standalone or with a Nucleo board

-Further guidance will be updated when I receive the board and can attempt to flash it.
-For now refer to the [STM32duino wiki](https://github.com/stm32duino/Arduino_Core_STM32/wiki/Getting-Started) on how to get it Arduino compatible
+A more detailed guide will be written up shortly.
+For now you may use [STM32Duino](https://github.com/stm32duino/Arduino_Core_STM32) to make it work with Arduino.

 ## License

 Hackclub is licensed under the GNU General Public License.
-See the full license text in [LICENSE](LICENSE)
+See the full license text in [LICENSE](LICENSE).